-The Gallery of Lost Art is an online exhibition that tells the stories of artworks that have disappeared.
+The Gallery of Lost Art was an immersive, online exhibition that told the stories of artworks that had disappeared.
 Destroyed, stolen, discarded, rejected, erased, ephemeral – some of the most significant artworks of the last 100 years have been lost and can no longer be seen.

 Curated by Tate, designed by ISO and produced in partnership with Channel 4, with additional support from the The Arts and Humanities Research Council (AHRC),

 the virtual year-long exhibition explored the sometimes extraordinary and sometimes banal circumstances behind the loss of major works of art.
 Archival images, films, interviews, blogs and essays were laid out for visitors